electricimp/IFTTT/README.md

 ## Class Usage ##

-The IFTTT class provides three methods to send events to your IFTTT Maker Channel: [with an eventName and no data](#sendeventeventname-callback), [with an eventName and a single peice of data](#sendeventeventname-value1-callback), and [with an eventName and an array containing up to three peices of data](#sendeventeventname-valuearray-callback).
+The IFTTT class provides three methods to send events to your IFTTT Maker Channel: [with an eventName and no data](#sendeventeventname-callback), [with an eventName and a single piece of data](#sendeventeventname-value1-callback), and [with an eventName and an array containing up to three peices of data](#sendeventeventname-valuearray-callback).

 ### Constructor: IFTTT(*secretKey*) ###